simplicitesoftware/documentation/docs/documentation/misc/projects-git-repositories.md

 title: Projects git repositories
 ---

-Simplicité platform Git Repositories
+Simplicit&eacute; platform Git Repositories
 ===========================================

 This document describe how to use **platform** Git repositories.

-> **Note**: starting with version 3.2 the configuration modules can be exposed as Git repositories (managed by the Simplicité instance itself).
+> **Note**: starting with version 3.2 the configuration modules can be exposed as Git repositories (managed by the Simplicit&eacute; instance itself).
 > This document **does not** deal of this feature.
 Please refer to [this document](/lesson/docs/integration/git-repositories) instead.

 Prerequisites